chatzoglakis/8bit-CPU-logisim/README.md

 # 8bit-CPU-logisim
-A basic accumulator based 8 bit CPU design in logisim, that uses 256 bytes of memory and includes 26 unique instructions
+This is a basic CPU design project that I made to better understand computer architecture.
+The repository includes the logisim circuit file, an assembler written in python, and a few small assembly programs that can run on the CPU.